amaninaas/Heart-Attack-Predictions-App/README.md

    ## 3. Machine learning model

-   Few machine learning model suits for binary classfification problem are selected and built into the pipeline such as
+   Few machine learning model suits for binary classfification problem are selected and built into the pipeline using both Min Max Scaler and Standard Scaler such as

   1. Logistic regression (lr)
   2. K Neighbors Classifier (knn)